vdae2304/Metodos-Numericos/Documentacion/Creation routines.md

 Returns

 * Lower triangle of `a`.

-Exceptions

-* `std::bad_alloc` If the function fails to allocate storage it may throw an exception.
+This function does not create a new tensor, instead, it returns a readonly view with elements above the `k`-th diagonal zeroed.

 Example